 Litigation & Arbitration

 Jane Colston specialises in complex and high-value commercial banking, contract and tort disputes as well as company, shareholders and partnership disputes.
 Jane has acted in numerous complex fraud cases and has extensive experience of forensic investigations, most of which have involved working with teams of investigators and accountants, and coordinating lawyers in multiple jurisdictions to trace and freeze assets.
 She has managed numerous cases involving freezing, search, disclosure, gagging and delivery up injunctions as well as breach of confidence claims.
+Jane was recognized in Who's Who Legal 2018 for her asset recovery work, where she was called “one of the best and brightest in the field” according to peers who consider her “a top player” in the asset tracing space.
 Jane has a wide breadth of experience in domestic and international litigation and alternative dispute resolution.

 Jane also acts as a Supervising Solicitor appointed by the English Court in regard to the execution of search and door-step delivery up orders.

 Prior to joining Brown Rudnick Jane trained and then qualified into Hogan Lovells’ litigation department.
 She then joined Baker & McKenzie.
 In 2004 she co-founded the litigation boutique Masseys which was described by The Times as ‘go to’ for banking disputes.
 Masseys merged with Stewarts Law in 2010.

 Jane has successfully represented a diverse range of major domestic and international commercial organisations, plcs, State entities and individuals.
 These include:

 A £100m commercial fraud and breach of trust case including search and freezing orders.